 Neo, the Pole PT, has a range of 8-week pre-set courses to help you with various aspects of your pole training.
 Unfortunately she’s fully booked on personal programs, but these courses will definitely keep you going through lockdown!
 Her book, which she launched last year, is also a brilliant resource and a must-read for any poler.

 C L Raven of The Pole Vault in South Wales, UK, are uploading daily conditioning and flexibility tutorials to YouTube.
 I work with these two awesome women on When In Chrome, and they just set up their mobile pole studio as COVID-19 was starting to become a big issue in the UK.
 Go show them some love!

-The Pole Dancing Therapist is launching her online portal on 21st March 2020.
+The Pole Dancing Therapist has also launched her online portal for pole tutorials.
 You’ll be able to access pole drills, conditioning exercises, theoretical learning, and lessons from guest instructors remotely.

 It’s also worth asking your instructors to see if they’re planning on running remote lessons, so you can continue supporting them even if your studio shuts down.